-The oral contraceptive pill, spironolactone and cyproterone acetate are options that a doctor may consider for use in non-pregnant females to help manage acne.
-Oral corticosteroids may be used in males and females with severe inflammatory acne and can be started with oral isotretinoin.
+The oral contraceptive pill, spironolactone and cyproterone acetate are hormonal treatment options that a doctor may consider to help manage acne in non-pregnant females.

 Contraceptive agents (the pill)